Importance of being active

 Before you show up at a golf club expecting an equal basis experience, check ahead.
 You may need to work with the management and perhaps enlist the help of organizations such as the United States Golf Association or American Disabled Golfers Association.

-Hand cycling really took off once the technology came of age with sophisticated three-wheel, multi-geared cycles.
+Handcycling really took off once the technology came of age with sophisticated three-wheel, multi-geared cycles.
 Hand cranking has become quite popular across the country and abroad, and for good reason.
-It's fun, fast, and family-oriented.
-It's great for staying fit, too.
+It’s fun, fast and family oriented.
+It’s great for fitness, too.

 A rider can move the three-wheelers along at a steady 20 mph pace, enough to keep up with nondisabled bike riders.
-Many riders have hand-powered themselves over Colorado's highest mountain passes, or even around the world.
+Many riders have hand-powered over the thin air of Colorado’s highest mountain passes, or even around the world.

-There are different types of hand cycles, depending on your needs and abilities.
-Some cycles clamp onto a standard manual wheelchair, with a chair-driven front wheel to pull the chair along, more or less.
-Clamp-ons are best for cruising around neighborhood paths and trails.
+There are several variations on the hand-power theme.
+Some cycles clamp on to a standard manual wheelchair, with a chair-driven front wheel to more or less pull the chair along.
+Clamp-ons are best for cruising around the neighborhood.

-Serious road travel or competition requires a trike.
-These are lighter and deliver more power to the drive wheel, have greater stability at speed, and offer much less wind resistance.
+Serious road travel or competition requires a trike: they are lighter and deliver more power to the drive wheel, have greater stability at speed, and offer much less wind resistance.

 The big wheelchair companies Invacare and Sunrise Medical offer handcycle lines.
-For information about bikes see Freedom Ryder, Varna Handcycles, or Bike-On.
+For information about bikes see Freedom Ryder, Varna Handcycles or Bike-On.com.

 Our video, created in partnership with Kennedy Krieger, goes into detail about the benefits of handcycling, and how it has evolved into one of the most popular adaptive sports for athletes and individuals at all levels.